-Upon expiration of CDP 4-00-199, the City again applied for construction of the berm in 2001 (CDP 4-01-155).
-In its application for CDP 4-01-155, the applicant submitted a document titled, "Winter Protection Berm - Feasibility Study," prepared by MNS Engineers, and dated July 26, 2001.
-The MNS report concluded that a temporary, seasonal sand berm is the most feasible means to protect beachfront development from wave action.
-However, the report did not provide a detailed evaluation of all long-term solutions, and did not evaluate the feasibility of a dune system in conjunction with concurrent beach replenishment, as required by Special Condition Three (3) of CDP 4-00-199.
+In a previous CDP application the City submitted a document titled, "Winter Protection Berm - Feasibility Study," prepared by MNS Engineers, and dated July 26, 2001.
+The MNS report concluded that a temporary, seasonal sand berm is the most feasible means to protect beachfront development adjacent to the project site from wave action.
+However, the report did not provide a detailed evaluation of all feasible long-term solutions, and did not evaluate the feasibility of a dune system in conjunction with concurrent beach replenishment.

 Also in 2001, the City began collaborating with the ACOE on the Carpinteria Storm Damage and Shoreline Protection Feasibility Study to address long-term solutions to protecting beachfront development in Carpinteria.
-CDP 4-01-155 was approved with special conditions regarding project monitoring and responsibilities, timing and duration, and assumption of risk, as well as with a fourth condition that required submittal of all reports and documents prepared as part of the feasibility study.
-CDP 4-01-155 expired on Memorial Day 2005.

-In August 2004, the City submitted a Project Management Plan (PMP), prepared by the ACOE, outlining the scope, process, work activities, delegation of responsibilities, schedules, costs, and funding sources for the Carpinteria Storm Damage and Shoreline Protection Feasibility Study.
-As outlined in the PMP, the feasibility study will address five alternative means of shoreline protection, including two beach nourishment alternatives that include the construction of vegetated sand dunes; two artificial submerged reef alternatives that also include construction of vegetated sand dunes; and a reinforced concrete seawall.
+Despite federal funding setbacks, work on the feasibility study has been ongoing.
+The baseline studies and computer modeling analyses for the feasibility study prepared by the USGS in their Carpinteria Coastal Processes Study from 2005-2007 were submitted with the current application.
+The study will address five alternative means of shoreline protection, including two beach nourishment alternatives that include construction of vegetated sand dunes; two artificial submerged reef alternatives that also include construction of vegetated sand dunes; and a reinforced concrete seawall.
+In a letter accompanying the current application, the City notes that, due to funding cuts, progress on the feasibility study has again fallen behind schedule.
+They do indicate that progress is being made, albeit slowly.